 Norfolk, VA Personal Injury Lawyers

-Cooper Hurley Injury Lawyers has its headquarters in the Ghent section of Norfolk.
+Cooper Hurley Injury Lawyers has its headquarters in spacious new offices in downtown Norfolk close to the new Circuit Court building.
+We offer free parking to our clients and are close to transport links to the I-64, I-264 Downtown Tunnel to Portsmouth and the I-464 to Chesapeake.
 The City of Norfolk, VA, had a population of just over 246,000 in the 2013 census, making it the second biggest city in Hampton Roads after Virginia Beach.
 Norfolk is bordered by Chesapeake, Portsmouth and Virginia Beach and is linked to Hampton by the Hampton Roads Bridge-Tunnel.
 In 2013 we moved offices and our main office of Cooper Hurley Injury Lawyers is in a building we own with a Wells Fargo bank downstairs as a tenant and plenty of free parking.

 Cooper Hurley Injury Lawyers works with people who have been injured in auto, motorcycle or truck wrecks, people who have lost loved ones from wrongful death, and individuals hurt in various other kinds of accidents like falls at businesses or work injuries from defective products.